gushphp/ToInlineStyleEmailBundle/README.md

 About the author of the bundle
 ==============================
 **ToInlineStyleEmailBundle** has been originally developed by Roberto Trunfio.
-Currently, the bundle is mantained by Daniel Richter.
+Currently, the bundle is mantained by Luis Cordova via the gushphp organization.